For both non-EU/EEA and EU/EEA students, multiple payment methods are available. We’ve made an overview of these possibilities below.

 Saxion works with ten instalments.
 If you are able to pay in instalments*, the tuition fees are collected around the 25th of each month.
 Please make sure you have sufficient funds available in your bank account.

-For Non-European students with a residence permit this has to be at least €850,- to be able to withdraw the institutional fee.
-For European students, an amount of at least €250.- is required to withdraw the statutory tuition fee.
+For non-EU/EEA students with a residence permit, this has to be at least €850,- to be able to withdraw the institutional fee.
+For EU/EEA students, an amount of at least €250.- is required to be able to withdraw the statutory tuition fee.
 When you pay in instalments, you will be charged an annual handling fee of €24.

 In this overview you can see on what dates the tuition fees are collected.

-*Payment in instalments and the debit authorisation is valid for one academic year and only available for re-enrolling non-European with a Dutch bank account, and both starting and re-enrolling European students.
+* The direct debit authorisation and/or authorisation for payment in instalments is valid for one academic year, and is only available for re-enrolling non-EU/EEA students with a Dutch bank account, and both starting and re-enrolling EU/EEA students.

 Within the SEPA area

 If you have a Dutch bank account, or a bank account within the SEPA area, you can issue a digital (direct debit) authorisation* through Studielink.
 As soon as you can enter your payment details, you will receive a message from Studielink that a new To Do activity is ready in your To Do list.